Overview

 Tracker Test & Debug Cursor

-If a game feels off, blame the tracker before yourself.
-Two tools verify it's working.
+If a game feels off, check the tracker before you blame yourself.
+Two tools tell you what it's actually seeing.

 Tracker Test